 Laundry is done once a week for 4 week or longer campers and once for 2 weekers.
 All clothing must be clearly labeled.
-There is an option to label clothing enclosed in this mailing or choose your own.
 Falcon will not be responsible for lost items.
 Attach this to the inside of a trunk or a suitcase.
 It will assist you in checking items as you pack and assist us in helping campers pack to return home.
 Please remember to label things like tennis shoes, jackets, and the clothes they wear to camp, etc. We make every effort to have campers return home with everything they brought.

-Clothing: 3 Falcon T-shirts (camp dress) 7 other T-shirts 2 sweatshirts (Falcon ones available) 1 poncho or raincoat 6 prs. of shorts 4 prs. of jeans/long pants 2 bathing suits (conservative style only) 10 prs. of underwear 2 prs. of pajamas or sleepwear Bedding: 2 blankets 2 sets of sheets 1 sleeping bag 1 pillow 2 pillow cases 2 beach towels 2 bath towels 2 washcloths 2 laundry bags (Falcon ones available) 12 prs. of socks2 pr. of tennis shoes1 pr. of sturdy shoes with a heel Other Equipment: flashlightall toilet articlessoap dish/soapsunscreeninsect repellentshower caddyhome addressed, stamped envelopes(in a zip lock bag)water bottle tennis racket casual clothes for dance 1 throw away outfit for messy activities several good books camera/film (recommend disposable) lacrosse stick/mouth guard skateboard/rollerblades with safety equipment and pads.
-Do Not Bring: expensive electronic/computer games, devices and accessories electric fans or clocks valuable jewelry irreplaceable sentimental items pets expensive cameras cell phones
+Clothing: Bedding:

+3 Falcon T-shirts (camp dress) 2 blankets

+7 other T-shirts 2 sets of sheets

+2 sweatshirts (Falcon ones available) 1 sleeping bag

+1 poncho or raincoat 1 pillow

+6 prs. of shorts 2 pillow cases

+4 prs. of jeans/long pants 2 beach towels

+2 bathing suits (conservative style only) 10 prs. of underwear 2 bath towels

+2 washcloths

+2 prs. of pajamas or sleepwear 2 laundry bags (Falcon ones available)

+12 prs. of socks 20 C C C C C C C C C C C C C C C C C C C

+2 pr. of tennis shoes Other Equipment:

+1 pr. of sturdy shoes with a heel flashlight

+(for riding and hiking) all toilet articles

+1 pr. of beach or shower shoes soap dish/soap

+1 medium weight jacket sunscreen

+21 32 221 insect repellent

+Optional Items: shower caddy

+simple fishing gear home addressed, stamped envelopes

+ball glove (in a zip lock bag)

+tennis racket water bottle

+casual clothes for dance

+several good books Do Not Bring :

+expensive electronic/computer games,

+devices and accessories

+electric fans or clocks

+valuable jewelry

+irreplaceable sentimental items

+pets

+expensive cameras

+cell phones